fraxiinus/roflxd.go/README.md

-# ROFLXD - ROFL eXtension Debugger
+# ROFLXD.GO - ROFL eXtract Data for GO-LANG

 **This is an incomplete project.** The original goal of this project was to convert [GLR replays](https://github.com/1lann/lol-replay) to a form that was playable by the League of Legends client.
 That goal ended up being unachievable so this project was shelved.